techgeek-geek/AD-Domain-Controller/README.md

 <h2>Description</h2>
 <b> In this lab I download and configure a Windows Server 2022 instance in VirtualBox.
-I deploy the server as a domain controller and configure services such as NAT, and DHCP.
 I create a user, set the user as an admin account and connect to the DC.
 </b>
 <br />
 <br />